 So then, after the lightning struck the tree, I took and hit that tree three times and I answered, "OK.
 That's what it will be, 'The Thunderbird Drum.'"
 Then I had a thunderbird drawn up, and now there's a thunderbird on my drum.
-From then on, from that time on, the drum actually took the place of the tree.(21)
+From then on, from that time on, the drum took the place of the tree.(23)

-After that I remeditated the drum.
+After that I re-meditated the drum.
 I thanked the Great for the answer.
 That's why I took out my drum a second time when the sun was going down.
 I hit that, fast.
 I think they heard it all over here, all over Ball Club. . . .
 At the very moment there was darkness, I hit the drum: BANG, bang, bang, bang, bang, bang, bang.
 I said, "I'd like to see daylight come.
 Spirit, I would be happy to see the next day.
 I would be happy to see the day's dawn.
 Thanks.
 Good night."

-And when darkness came I spoke to the Great again: "The animals that there sleep, and the stars, the moon, and the sun, all of those that have worked for us with light, I ask you to take care of us with that drum."
+And when total darkness came I spoke to the Great again: "The animals that there sleep, and the stars, the moon, and the sun, all of those that have worked for us with light, I ask you to take care of us with that drum."

 The next day when I woke I said, "Good morning.
-May God bless us all.(23) Spirit, the Manitou, the Great, bless us all.
+May God bless us all.(25) Spirit, the Manidoo, the Great, bless us all.
 All the air we breathe is pure.
 We feel good.
 It brightens us to see the freshness of the next day."

-Never forget . . . , never forget . . . , never forget what you received with the help of the Great!!
+Never forget . . . never forget . . . never forget what you received with the help of the Great!!

 That's the way we believe in things.
 That's what I believe in.
 And if I didn't do that, I would do wrong.
 But I think I did right by making the drum and meeting friends.
 Many people think a lot of my drum.
 I'm ready anytime to go with them to have them sing, and have a little powwow.